 To salt the glass, run a lime wedge around the outside of the glass' rim and then roll the rim in salt rather than dipping the rim into juice and then salt.
 The dipping method coats the inside of the glass with salt which is inevitably washed into the cocktail so polluting it with too much salt.

 Bitters add complexity and depth of flavour to a cocktail but it's essential that the bitters used have a flavour that enhances the other ingredients.
-There was no obvious bitters suited to Margaritas so I gave this challenge to Bob of Bob's Bitters fame with the result being his excellent Margarita Bitters, a product I'm happy to lend my name to, especially as my £1 share of the profits from the sale of each bottle goes the UK's drinks' industry charity.
+There was no obvious bitters suited to Margaritas so I gave this challenge to Bob of Bob's Bitters fame with the result being his excellent Margarita Bitters, a product I'm happy to lend my name to.